 Select the existing Wi-Fi network you want to extend and Connectify will function as a repeater instead of creating a new hotspot.
 This feature is only for Connectify Pro users.

-Download Connectify Lite to get started and experience Connectify for yourself.
+[NO LONGER WORKS] Download Connectify Lite to get started and experience Connectify for yourself.

 We’re giving away 25 Connectify Pro licenses this week!
 Here’s how you can win one.